How to Harvest Mint – Prune, Dry, Enjoy Your Mint

 Wash your mint by swishing in a bowl of water.
 Remove any yellow or blemished leaves.

-Dry the leaves by gently patting them and laying them on a clean towel to remove any surface moisture.
+Dry mint by gently patting it and laying on a clean towel to remove any surface moisture.
 Water droplets will cause the leaves to turn dark brown or black when hung to dry, so try to remove as much moisture as you can.
 Let them rest on the towel for a couple of hours or even overnight.

 Hang dry…